gdufrene/nginx-ffm/README.md

 - expose some static method from nginx.c to use them from Java
 - create a method ngx_get_conf2 to be used rather than ngx_get_conf macro
 - create a method ngx_dump_config_fn to ease config dump display, based on ngx_dump_config test case from main
+- expose a buffer end operation to set some bitfield from java
-- Temp: add some nasty debug as printf
+- added some debug log
 - Create a module "ngx_ffm_module", inspired from ngx_http_static and documentation sample module

 ## Nginx Compilation